Easy Baked Salmon in Foil

 Then I roll up the top and bottom sides of the foil to make a long narrow packet.

 - Because it is so pretty and festive to cook salmon this way, I like to serve the salmon right on the foil.
-Just open the packet up, sprinkle on some parsley and add some lemon wedges for garnish.
+Just open the packet up, sprinkle on some parsley and add some lemon wedges or lemon slices for garnish.

 - For a fancier presentation, you can also slide the fish filet off the foil onto a platter.
 It comes off easier than you think!
 You can slide the two pieces of foil apart under the salmon and let it come out the center!
 Just like the tablecloth trick!
 Then arrange lemon and parsley on top for garnish.